perlaruizaviles/farandula/farandula-java/Readme.md

 departingAtList.add(departingDate);
 ```

 The value `for passengers` must be managed by the Passenger class, and it contains different methods for adults and the rest of passenger types (children, infants, and infants on the seat).
 For adults, is just necessary to pass the desired number of adults to `adults` function.
-For the rest of passengers, the value passed to each function (`children`, `infants` and `infantsOnSeat`) must be an ages array for each passenger.
+For the rest of passengers, the value passed to each function (`children`, `infants` and `infantsOnSeat`) must be an ages array.

 *Java*
 ```